Deci-AI/super-gradients/documentation/source/qat_ptq_deciyolo.md

         └── Epoch N-1      = 0.9734 (↗ 0.0119)
 ```

-We not only observed no decline in accuracy of our quantized model, but we also gained an improvement of 0.08 mAP!
+We not only observed no decline in the accuracy of our quantized model, but we also gained an improvement of 0.08 mAP!
 The QAT model is available in our checkpoints directory, already converted to .onnx format under  <YOUR_CHECKPOINTS_ROOT_DIRECTORY>/soccer_players_qat_deciyolo_s/soccer_players_qat_deciyolo_s_16x3x640x640_qat.onnx, ready to be converted to [converted and deployed to int8 using TRT](https://docs.nvidia.com/deeplearning/tensorrt/quick-start-guide/index.html#onnx-export).